 Hi, I’m Nicolas!
-I just got a PhD in Machine Learning from IRIT lab, and I am now looking for a job.
+I just got a PhD in Machine Learning from IRIT lab.
 I currently live in France but I’m very flexible and mobile, willing to work abroad.

 I’m also the main developer of Surprise, an open source Python library for building recommender systems.